-A whistleblower as defined by this policy as an employee of the Company who, in good faith, either to the Company or a government body or law enforcement agency, testifies about, participates in an investigation or proceeding regarding, or reports regarding an activity that he/she considers to be illegal or fraudulent activity to one or more of the parties specified in this Policy.
-Examples of illegal or fraudulent activities are violations of federal, state, or local laws, acts that endanger the public health, billing for hours or services not performed, and other fraudulent financial reporting.
+A whistleblower as defined by this policy as an employee of the Company who, in good faith, either to the Company or a government body or law enforcement agency, testifies about, participates in an investigation or proceeding regarding, or reports regarding an activity that he/she/they considers to be illegal, unlawful, or fraudulent activity.
+Examples of illegal, unlawful, or fraudulent activities are violations of federal, state, or local laws, acts that endanger the public health, billing for hours or services not performed, and other fraudulent financial reporting.
 The whistleblower is not responsible for investigating the activity, or for determining fault or corrective measures; appropriate management officials are charged with these responsibilities.
 An employee who intentionally files a false report of wrongdoing will be subject to discipline up to and including termination.
-Company employees are required to report, either orally or in writing, to their immediate supervisor, appropriate manager, or if he/she is reluctant to report to direct management, he/she should report to another level of management, up to and including the Officers and Directors of the Company, or the Legal Department, all evidence of activity by a Company department, employee, or business associate that may constitute:
+Company employees are required to report, either orally or in writing, to their immediate supervisor, appropriate manager, or if he/she/they is reluctant to report to direct management, he/she/they should report to another level of management, up to and including the Officers and Directors of the Company, or the Legal Department, all evidence of activity by a Company department, employee, or business associate that may constitute:

 - Instances of corporate fraud